“The assumption of intelligence sets the stage for revealing intelligence and brings dignity and respect.

-It’s in the news now more than ever, and folks are trying to find out what is causing this epidemic in our children.
-I know there are different perspectives on the cause, but I also know there are distinct underlying causes that can only make the symptoms worse, and even stand in the way of the body’s amazing ability to reverse this condition in our children.
-But can nutrition help autism?
+I understand there are different perspectives about autism in children, but I also know there are distinct underlying causes that can only make their symptoms worse, and even stand in the way of the body’s amazing ability to heal.
+But can nutritional therapy help autism?
+In short, yes.

-Autistic individuals suffer from a severe amount of something called oxidative stress, which is basically an imbalance between free radicals and antioxidants in your body.
-Further problems with methylation, copper toxicity, and enzymes not functioning properly are all triggered by environmental insults that have devastating effects.
+Autistic children suffer from a severe amount of something called high oxidative stress, which is basically an imbalance between free radicals and antioxidants in the body.
+Further problems with methylation, copper toxicity, and enzymes not functioning properly are all triggered by environmental insults that can have devastating effects.

 Biochemical imbalances are far more sensitized in autism than any other condition, making it much more intense and difficult.
 Please note this is inclusive of autism outside of Asperger’s syndrome, a different phenotype.

 Gut health is also a huge factor.
 The GI tract needs to be healed so issues like malabsorption and yeast and bacterial overgrowth, all of which cause food sensitivities, can be reversed.

-Most kids with autism are picky eaters and struggle with food because of gut inflammation and abnormal intestinal permeability (otherwise known as leaky gut).
+Most kids with autism are picky eaters and struggle with food sensitivities due to gut inflammation and abnormal intestinal permeability (otherwise known as leaky gut).
 What foods can help heal autism?
 See a number of free recipes in my journal that you may find helpful.